-Category Field Automated Review Options inventory when it is p ure defaults for enabling policies that automatically accept or reject ublished.
-Users can change these settings at the project level by navigating dit Project Review and Remediation Settings from the project Summary Policy Profile Select the default policy profile to associate with all new projects.
-(The system default is Default License Policy Profile .)
+Category Field Automated These options configure defaults for enabling policies that automatically accept or reject Review inventory when it is published.
+Users can change these settings at the project level by navigating Options to Manage Project | Edit Project | Review and Remediation Settings from the project Summary tab.
+Policy Profile Select the default policy profile to associate with all new projects.
+(The system default is Default License Policy Profile.)
 The policy profile contains a set of policies that use components, versions, licenses, and vulnerability scores and severities as criteria to automatically reject or approve inventory items during a codebase scan (or post-scan).
 For more information about policy profiles in general, see Managing Policy Profiles.
-Automatically reject inventory items impacted by a new vulnerability that violates your policy Indicate the default action to take for published inventory affected by a new security vulnerability downloaded as part of an Electronic Update.
-The selected action applies to both non-reviewed and previously approved inventory items on the Project Inventory tab. • Select this checkbox to automatically reject those project inventory items impacted by a new security vulnerability only if this vulnerability has a CVSS score or severity greater than the thresholds configured as policy for the Code Insight project.
-For each inventory item rejected due to a new security vulnerability, the 🏲 icon and a tip are added to indicate the status change and its reason.
-If a new vulnerability does not exceed policy thresholds, the current status of the inventory item is not affected. • Leave the checkbox unselected to retain the current status of inventory items impacted by the new vulnerability.
+Automatically reject Indicate the default action to take for published inventory affected by a inventory items new security vulnerability downloaded as part of an Electronic Update. impacted by a new The selected action applies to both non-reviewed and previously vulnerability that approved inventory items on the Project Inventory tab. violates your policy Select this checkbox to automatically reject those project inventory items impacted by a new security vulnerability only if this vulnerability has a CVSS score or severity greater than the thresholds configured as policy for the Code Insight project.
+For each inventory item rejected due to a new security vulnerability, the Figor and a tip are added to indicate the status change and its reason.
+If a new vulnerability does not exceed policy thresholds, the current status of the inventory item is not affected.
+Leave the checkbox unselected to retain the current status of inventory items impacted by the new vulnerability.

 For information about setting policies that define CVSS-score and severity thresholds used to reject or approve inventory items automatically, see Policy Page and Policy Details Window.
 For information about associating these policies with a project, see Managing Policy Profiles.